Effects Of Divorce On Children Sample Essay

-Both the short term and long term effects of divorce on children do depend on the age of the child.
+Both the short-term and long-term effects of divorce on children depend on the age of the child.
 Whether it’s the feelings or the behavior the age of the child determines how much the child will be affected.
 Depending on the age of the children both behavior and the feelings shown by the children will be varied widely.